abjerner/Skybrud.Social/src/Skybrud.Social.Microsoft/README.md

         }
     };

-    // Configure the OAuth client based on the options of the prevalue options MicrosoftOAuthClient client = new MicrosoftOAuthClient {
+    // Configure the OAuth client
+    MicrosoftOAuthClient client = new MicrosoftOAuthClient {
         ClientId = "Insert your client ID here", ClientSecret = "Insert your client secret here",